I’m sure you’ve been in this situation before. You have started a new aquarium and are trying to decide which type of filter to use.

 When To Choose A Canister Filter

-You Have A Large Community Tank: If you have a community tank of above 50-gallon, you should use a canister filter.
+You Have A Large Community Tank: If you have a community tank above 50 gallons, you should use a canister filter.
 They can handle a greater volume of water and keep it pristine, thus suitable for highly stocked community tanks.

 You Have A Planted Or Saltwater Aquarium: Canister filters usually come with various filtering systems, and you can opt for filter media as your tank requires.
 Due to the flow control feature and sealed mechanism, these filters are also safer.
 Thus a canister filter is the best choice for large saltwater tanks and planted tanks.